decodoku/Quantum_Programming_Tutorial/README.md

 Once you have mastered this tutorial, you will be writing the kind of quantum programs found in the [tutorial for the QISKit SDK](https://github.com/QISKit/qiskit-tutorial).
 So head there to find more inspiration.

+## Credits

+This project was a collaboration between James R. Wootton at the University of Basel and some supporters of QISKit.